gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/terraform/terraform-1.x/deployment-walkthrough/step-1-update-your-code-to-be-compatible-with-terraform-0-15.md

     4. If you’re still on Terraform 0.14, see our [Terraform 0.15 upgrade guide](../../terraform-15).

-2. Update all your Gruntwork modules to the latest versions just _before_ the TF 1.x versions in the compatibility table below.
+2. Update all your Gruntwork modules to the latest versions just _before_ the TF 1.x versions in the [compatibility table](/docs/guides/stay-up-to-date/terraform/terraform-1.x/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library#version-compatibility-table).
 The upgrade will be much easier and less error prone if you keep the number of version jumps as small as possible.